 To get this post emailed in pdf format to read later at your convenience, click here.

 Disclaimer: This post is not intended to be a substitute for medical advice.
 It’s merely another source of information to help you better understand, manage and make decisions about endocrine therapy.
-Please discuss all concerns with your doctor.
+The information in this post is primarily targeted for those diagnosed with early stage, hormone-positive cancer, though sometimes these drugs are used in combination with others to treat certain metastatic breast cancers too.
+Regardless of stage or type of cancer, please discuss all concerns with your doctor.

 Topics covered in this post: